mozilla-services/pulseguardian/README.md

 Make sure `rabbitmq-server` is running and you're inside the source directory (`pulseguardian`) before you run the following commands.

-**WARNING**: The tests will mess with your local rabbitmq instance (wiping out existing queues, possibly deleting users) so make sure you don't run the tests on a production instance.
-(TODO: Support a docker/vagrant image (bug 1089457))

 Note that tests are run on [Travis CI][].
 Before submitting a patch, it is highly recommended that you get a Travis CI account and activate it on a GitHub fork of the pulseguardian repo.
 That way the